 Q: Will I have the option of completing Spring 2021 virtually through online courses, and if so, will I pay a lower rate of tuition?

-A: Currently, we plan to offer the Spring 2021 semester live in France only.
+A: No. We plan to offer the Spring 2021 semester live in France only.
 If this decision changes, we will update this page.
-If students beginning the studies in the Spring 2021 are given permission to complete the semester online, they will still pay the regular Georgia Tech-Lorraine tuition, which is equivalent to resident/in-state tuition at Georgia Tech.
+If for some reason students beginning their studies in the Spring 2021 are asked to complete the semester online, they will still pay the regular Georgia Tech-Lorraine tuition, which is equivalent to resident/in-state tuition at Georgia Tech.
 Mandatory Student Fees will remain the same.
-You will not have housing costs in Metz.
-You may review the Fall 2020 Tuition on the Bursar's website. (tuition for Spring 2021 will be the same as for Fall 2020)

 Q: If I complete the Fall 2020 semester online, and the Spring 2021 semester live on the Lorraine campus, will I still be able to transfer to the Atlanta campus in Fall 2021?

 A: Yes.
 Students can apply to transfer to the Atlanta campus after 2 semesters in the Georgia Tech-Lorraine program, whether instruction is offered online or live.
 At this point in time, we plan to offer the Spring 2021 semester live on the Lorraine campus.
 Students will not have the option to do the Spring 2021 semester online.
-If you elect to do the first semester at Georgia Tech-Lorraine virtually, this still counts as your first of two semesters at Georgia Tech-Lorraine.
+Students who completed the Fall 2020 semester at Georgia Tech-Lorraine virtually, and who will complete the Spring 2021 semester live at Georgia Tech-Lorraine, we be able to transfer to the Atlanta campus in Fall 2021.

 Q: Just to confirm, if I defer to a future semester, I do not have to reapply to Georgia Tech, correct?

 A: Correct.
 You can defer your matriculation for up to one year and do not need to reapply.
-To clarify, you can defer to either Spring or Fall 2021.
+To clarify, you can defer to either Spring or Fall 2021 if you were accepted for Fall 2020.

 GEORGIA TECH DEGREE